 AX prefix for ANZAC Day

 The ACMA automatically allows all radio amateurs to substitute their normal VK callsign prefix with the letters AX, on ANZAC Day, April 25.
-The AX prefix is popular among prefix hunters and others, with the use of a special QSL card encouraged by the Wireless Institute of Australia.

 Click Here To Return To Previous Page

 © 2024 Wireless Institute of Australia all rights reserved.

 The National Association for Amateur Radio in Australia

 A member society of the International Amateur Radio Union (IARU)